 If you are considering self-employment, you will need to think about the different ways of trading and which would be most appropriate for your business.

-Your new business could take one of the three legal forms (follow the links to read about how they work):
+Your new business could take another form so please follow the links below to read about how they work:

 You run your own business as an individual and are self-employed:

-GOV.uk - Set up sole trader (external website)
+GOV.UK - Set up as a sole trader (external website)

 You run a named business with a nominated partner:

-GOV.uk - Set up business partnership (external website)
+GOV.UK - Set up a business partnership (external website)

 You run a named company with an address and one or more directors: